 Then call 1-800-444-3130.

-Natural gas is clean-burning, efficient, economical and environmentally friendly.
+Natural gas is efficient and economical.
 It's delivered to your home or business through a safe, underground pipeline system, but safety also depends on you.

 While natural gas is naturally colorless and odorless, National Fuel adds a rotten egg smell so you will know if there is a leak.